Individual and Systems Change Advocacy

 What is Advocacy?

-People with disabilities want the same opportunities as those without disabilities.
+People with disabilities want and deserve the same opportunities as those without disabilities.
 However, they often need additional support in pursuit of their civil rights and personal needs while accessing local businesses, employment, transportation, education, housing, and the ability to vote.

-- This advocacy is both for personal and system change to facilitate policy changes in their communities for themselves and others.
+People with disabilities can receive advocacy assistance from Ability 1st’s center staff.
+This advocacy is both for personal and system change to facilitate policy changes in their communities for themselves and others.

 Our goal is to teach individuals to advocate for themselves, with assistance from their Independent Living Specialist or Life Skills Trainer.